 Over a long period of time, this heightened level of stress can have lasting effects that can be detrimental to a child’s development and outlook on life.

 They can also have great difficulties bonding with others and creating positive relationships and sadly are at a greater risk of substance abuse.

-In light of these facts, it’s clear that as parents, carers, and educators we need to take a proactive approach to prevent bullying from ever occurring.
+In light of these facts, it’s clear that as parents, caregivers, and educators we need to take a proactive approach to prevent bullying from ever occurring.

 How to Identify Bullying

 Educate them that when another individual invokes feelings of shame, guilt or makes them scared that they need to go away from that person and realize that the individual is a bully.

-Emphasise to your child how much you love them and care for them.
+Emphasize to your child how much you love them and care for them.
 Highlight how much influence they have over their lives and how tough they are.

 Encourage them to communicate with you by communicating with them.

 If you discover your child is being bullied, reassure them that you will handle it and then proceed.

 Have a talk with your child’s teacher and if you can the bullies parents.
 Every adult that has a role to play should be made alert to the issue and you should all aim to cooperate in order to resolve the problem.